mezantrop/ts-warp/README.md

   $ sudo make install
   ```

-  This will install all the files under the `/usr/local` tree.
+  This installs all the files under the `/usr/local` tree.
 If a different installation path is required, set `PREFIX`:

   ```sh
   $ sudo make install PREFIX=/path/to/install